pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2.md

 images = []
 +++

-This post is 2nd part of serries building blazing fast pre owned car platform using Valkey.
+This post is 2nd part of series building blazing fast pre owned car platform using Valkey.
 Checkout the [part-1](/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey-part-1) if haven't already.

 # What ?